 In December 2001, the Board approved a waiver for English as a Second Language Students.
 The student must complete the Placement Test, the ESL Special Application Waiver, and secure a recommendation from the South Suburban College Community Education ESL staff and an SSC Counselor.
-The waiver does not apply to courses below the 100 level, or those greater than 5 credit hours.
+The waiver may be used for ANY course, but not those greater than 5 credit hours.
 This is a one-time only opportunity for any recommended SSC ESL student.
 Students may not use this waiver in conjunction with any state or federal financial aid and must pay all fees and book costs.
 Applications are available in the Registration, Community Education and Student Help Centers of the College.